robertrumney/data-relish/README.md

 - Track visits and custom events with a single PHP function.
 - Dashboard with unique visitors per day, event breakdowns, and top countries using Chart.js.
-- Seperate parallel routine for translating I.P. addresses into countries.
+- Parallel routine for translating I.P. addresses into countries.

 ## Setup